go-mihai/trading212-unofficial-api/README.md

 ### SVG

-We are currently working to improve this method.
+Currently we are working to improve this function.

 <img src="/example_svg.webp">